Set Me Free (1999 film): Plot

-In 1963, Hanna, a 13-year old girl, is living on a farm in rural Quebec with her grandparents and uncle (who apparently has a developmental disability such as Down Syndrome) when she gets her first period.
-Soon after, she interrupts family dinner when her father calls her, much to her grandmother's annoyance.
+In 1963, 13-year old girl Hanna is living on a farm in rural Quebec with her grandparents and uncle (who apparently has a developmental disability such as Down Syndrome) when she gets her first period.
+She then interrupts family dinner when her father calls her, much to her grandmother's annoyance.
 The onset of puberty (and her grandmother's relatively non-supportive explanation of it), as well as hearing from her father, trigger her decision to return to her parents in Montreal.

 Hanna is welcomed back by her brother, Paul, to the small family apartment, where the rent is often overdue, sometimes paid with cash raised from pawning household items.
-Hanna's father is an aspiring poet, a Polish Jew who had survived the Holocaust in France.
-Although overbearing and even sometimes abusive to his wife and children, he can show love and tenderness as well.
-Hoping to connect with his daughter, he encourages her to read The Diary of Anne Frank and speaks about his former wife who had been killed by the Nazis, but he also acts intolerant and demanding.
-Hanna's mother is depressive, working overtime in a sewing factory to make ends meet but also spending hours at home typing the poems her husband dictates to her.
+Hanna's father is an aspiring poet, a Polish Jew who survived the Holocaust in France.
+Although overbearing and abusive to his wife and children, he can show love and tenderness as well.
+Hoping to connect with Hanna, he encourages her to read The Diary of Anne Frank and speaks about his former wife who was killed by the Nazis.
+Hanna's mother is depressive, working overtime in a sewing factory to make ends meet but also spending hours at home typing her husband's poems.
 Though often angry with him, Hanna's mother also confesses that she needs him.
-On rare occasions when she has time and energy to connect with her daughter, she stops short of going into more meaningful detail.

-As Hanna wrestles with her changing body and emotions, she has a key experience when she sneaks into a movie theater showing Jean-Luc Godard's Vivre Sa Vie (My Life to Live) and is entranced by the character Nana, played by Anna Karina, and her philosophy of personal responsibility.
-On her first day at a new school, Hanna sets herself apart from other students by admitting that her parents aren't married and that she does not consider herself either Jewish, after her father, or Catholic, after her mother.
-Hanna's teacher notices her and later comes to her defense when a classmate taunts Hanna on the playground with anti-Semitic slurs.
-The teacher herself physically resembles Karina, and Hanna seems to develop a crush on her.
-The teacher admires Hanna's independence but advises her to develop her own view of life and not to rely on a role model who dies tragically at the end of the filmm.
+While wrestling with her changing body and emotions, Hanna sneaks into a movie theater showing Jean-Luc Godard's Vivre Sa Vie (My Life to Live) and is entranced by Nana, the character played by Anna Karina, and her philosophy of personal responsibility.
+On her first day at a new school, Hanna sets herself apart from other students by admitting that her parents are not married and that she does not consider herself either Jewish, after her father, or Catholic, after her mother.
+Her teacher later comes to her defense when a classmate taunts Hanna on the playground with anti-Semitic slurs.
+The teacher physically resembles Karina, and Hanna is smitten with her.
+The teacher admires Hanna's independence but advises her to develop her own view of life and not to rely on a role model.